Dr. Laleh Amiri-Kordestani, MD

 Session 1 Keynote Lecture: Cancer survivorship and the impact of cardiovascular disease

-Senior Lecturer, University College London; Consultant Cardiologist, The Heart Hospital and Barts Health NHS Trust, London, UK
+Senior Lecturer, University College London; Consultant Cardiologist, Barts Heart Centre and University College Hospitals, London, United Kingdom

 Dr. Theresa McDonagh